LukeZGD/ohd/README.md

 ### Windows
 - This script makes use of bsdtar.
 Make sure that you are using Windows 10 1803 or newer.
 - This script makes use of dd from win-bash (shell.w32) for patching.
+1. Move the MixtapePlayer ipa to the same folder as the patch.cmd file.
 1. Drag the MixtapePlayer ipa file onto the patch.cmd file.
 Make sure that the paths have no spaces.